If you have any questions about your child's special educational needs, please contact Miss Selway directly at firstname.lastname@example.org

 If appropriate, the child may be added to the SEND Register at the ‘SEN Support’ level.

-The child will be added to the class provision map and specific targets will be set – this will be in the form of an Individual Education Plan (IEP) or a My Support Plan (MSP).
+The child will be added to the class provision map and specific targets will be set – this will be in the form of an Individual Education Plan (IEP) or an SEND Support Plan (SSP).

 Targets and provision will be reviewed by the class teacher on a termly basis, progress will be closely monitored and additional support put into place as necessary.
 Parents will be consulted and kept informed with formal reviews happening three times yearly.